How Many Hearings Will there be in Child Proceedings?

 First Hearing Dispute Resolution Appointment

-Our Child Law Solicitors can advise you on which Court Order you should apply for if you can’t reach an agreement with the other parent about your child.
+Our child custody lawyers can advise you on which Court Order you should apply for if you can’t reach an agreement with the other parent about your child.

 The Court will use the First Hearing Dispute Resolution Appointment to look at the issues and why you can’t agree.
 At this hearing, the Court will work with you to resolve these issues.
-The Judge might ask a Cafcass Officer to act as your child’s ‘voice’ in the Court and make recommendations towards the best outcome.
+We will usually have received a safeguarding letter from the Child and Family Court Advisory and Support Service (CAFCASS) and this will make recommendations for how the case should proceed.

-If you and your former partner reach an agreement at this first hearing, then the Judge might make a Final Order.
+If you and the other party can reach an agreement at this first hearing, then the Judge might make a .
 This will outline and put in place the decisions that have been made.

 If you can’t agree at this hearing, the Court will decide what evidence is needed at the next hearing to agree what would be in the child’s best interests.
 This might be another Dispute Resolutions Hearing or a Final Hearing.